-[Source: Journal of Virology, full page: (LINK).
+[Source: Nature Microbiology, full page: (LINK).
 Summary, edited.]

 The species Severe acute respiratory syndrome-related coronavirus: classifying 2019-nCoV and naming it SARS-CoV-2